For more than a decade, conventional wisdom has held that North Korea could subject the South Korean capital of Seoul to

 Regarding the infamous Koksan guns and 240mm “Juche 100” multiple rocket launchers:

 In a worst-case scenario, there are 700 artillery pieces capable of ranging most of Seoul.
 Not all the rockets or shells will explode.
 The most recent dud rate available from any DPRK artillery piece comes from DPRK attack on Yeonpyong Do and yields a dud rate of 25 percent.
 The source of such a large dud rate is unclear at this time, but again it is the only recent indicator available — to the North Koreans — as well as the rest of the world.
 If we see KPA suddenly testing all different types of artillery tubes and shell fuze combinations, it might indicate they lack confidence in their dud rates.

 The power of those 700 artillery pieces is whittled down considerably in a wartime scenario.
 As the author points out, doctrinally 25 percent of the guns would be held back in reserve.
 The guns that are firing must be resupplied and the North’s logistics system is… not that great.
 American and South Korean forces will be hunting those guns and historically 1 percent of them will be taken out every hour.
 And one out of every four shells would likely be a dud.

 Cavazos makes it clear that while a North Korean artillery attack on Seoul would be a tragedy, common assertions about such an attack do not stand up to scrutiny.

-This article originally appeared at Asia Security Watch, June 27, 2012.
+This story originally appeared at Asia Security Watch, June 27, 2012.